Southern Shortfin Eel (2020)

 You are currently viewing a report filtered by jurisdiction.
 View the full report.

 Southern Shortfin Eel occurs in coastal streams of eastern Australia, from southern QLD to the Murray River (SA).
 A distinct sub-species is also found in New Zealand and islands of the western Pacific.
 There is currently no cross-jurisdictional stock assessment for Southern Shortfin Eel in Australia, so this assessment is presented at the jurisdictional level.
 Southern Shortfin Eel is classified as undefined in QLD and NSW, and sustainable in VIC and TAS.

 Photo: Museums Victoria

 Southern Shortfin Eel is widespread in coastal streams of south-eastern Australia, from the Pine River in southern Queensland to the Murray River in South Australia, including Tasmania.
 The species also occurs in New Zealand and western Pacific Islands [Beumer 1996, Allen et al. 2002].
 Genetic studies indicate that Shortfin Eel represents two geographically separate subspecies; Anguilla australis australis in Australia and Anguilla australis schmidtii in New Zealand and western Pacific islands [Shen and Tzeng 2007, Arai 2016].
 As there is currently no cross-jurisdictional stock assessment undertaken for the shared stock, assessment of stock status is presented here at the jurisdictional level—New South Wales, Queensland, Tasmania and Victoria.

-On the basis of the information provided above, Southern Shortfin Eel in New South Wales is classified as an undefined stock.
+On the basis of the evidence provided above, Southern Shortfin Eel in Tasmania is classified as a sustainable stock.